Rules of a System Administrator

 7. Never Be Without a Pen/Pencil

-Some things are best kept on paper and few bits of software can adequately hold and represent what is in the brain.
+Some things are best kept on paper and few software solutions can adequately hold and represent what is in the brain.
 Keep a notebook and writing instrument handy.
+The best system designs are sketched on paper.

 8. The Scotty Factor